rentry/rentry.github.io/_posts/2017-12-31-content-writes-itself.md

 To reduce the maintenance burden, 18F designed the content to _update itself_ at build time, using [Liquid’s templating logic](https://shopify.github.io/liquid/) within Jekyll.

-For example, if a particular state’s extractive sector contributes to the state’s GDP, Liquid will print pull the data and print the result.
+For example, if a particular state’s extractive sector contributes to the state’s GDP, Liquid will pull the data and print the result.

 ```liquid
 {% raw %} {% if gdp_dollars > 0 %}